Aligning the bar feed on an automatic lathe: A case study using the Easy-Laser® E940 Machine Tool system

 Recently, I&E Central (along with a service partner) used the Easy-Laser E940 Machine Tool system to perform alignment on an automatic lathe similar to the photo above.
-The lathe has an automatic feeder for 20’ sections of tube stock which are supported alternately by V-rollers, and then clamped by “steady rests” while being machined.
+The lathe has an automatic feeder for 20’ sections of tube stock which are supported alternately by V-rollers and then clamped by “steady rests” while being machined.
 The objective of this job was to have the stock in perfect alignment with the rotational center of the spindle when supported by either V-rollers or the steady-rests.
 In addition, there is a pusher system that advances the stock into the collet.
-The movement of the pusher needed also to be aligned with the spindle center line.
-This was a challenging measurement made possible by the availability of a spindle laser which could be directed back through the collet.
+The movement of the pusher needed also to be aligned with the spindle centerline.
+This was a challenging measurement made possible by the availability of a spindle laser that could be directed back through the collet.

 A laser transmitter was mounted in the spindle with its beam directed through the collet.
-The laser was adjusted to the rotational center line, then the spindle was turned at 200 RPM for measurement.
-In this way the beam precisely marked the rotational center along the entire length of the machine.
+The laser was adjusted to the rotational centerline, then the spindle was turned at 200 RPM for measurement.
+In this way, the beam precisely marked the rotational center along the entire length of the machine.

 The first measurement was the location of the center of each steady rest.
 A laser detector was mounted on a short piece of stock, which was locked in each steady rest for measurement.
 A center of circle straightness program was used to measure and adjust the position of each steady rest.
 These were adjusted “live” so that each steady rest held the stock in line with the spindle rotation.